mramshaw/Kubernetes/README.md

 #### AWS

 It does not seem to be that easy to create a __Kubernetes__ cluster with AWS.
-While there are __kops__ and __kube-aws__, which seem to be actively supported and full-featured, it is a concern that there is no AWS-native tooling.
+While there are [kops](https://github.com/kubernetes/kops) and [kube-aws](https://github.com/kubernetes-incubator/kube-aws), which seem to be actively supported and full-featured, it is a concern that there is no AWS-native tooling.
+This situation may improve now that Amazon has joined the [Cloud Native Computing Foundation (CNCF)](https://www.cncf.io/) - or it may not.
+Amazon's intentions are not clear but their Adrian Cockcroft has expressed interest in [Containerd](https://containerd.io/) and [Linkerd](https://linkerd.io/).
+Plus they seem to be experimenting with [kops](https://aws.amazon.com/blogs/compute/kubernetes-clusters-aws-kops/).

+Amazon of course have their own [ECS (EC2 Container Service)](https://aws.amazon.com/ecs/) which uses different terminology than Kubernetes (for instance I believe a __task__ approximates to a __pod__) but largely offers the same sorts of services.
+However the bulk of their customers appear to have opted for Kubernetes over ECS and while their ECS offering can be expected to continue to evolve, they also seem to be hedging their bets with Kubernetes.

 #### Azure and Firefox